HMS Montrose (F236): 2011–2023

 On 22 March 2021, it was announced that Montrose as well as sister ship would be decommissioned earlier than planned as part of defence's Integrated Review.
 As of 2021, Montrose remained deployed east of Suez but was scheduled to return to the UK in 2022 following which she was retired, about 4-5 years earlier than previously planned.

 On 23 January 2022, the Royal Navy seized 663 kg of heroin, 87 kg of methamphetamine, 291 kg of hashish, and marijuana during a raid from Montrose, reportedly worth 15 million British pounds ($20 million).

 As of June 2022, the out of service date for Montrose was brought forward to early 2023.
 On 4 November 2022 Montrose left United Kingdom Naval Support Facility where she was permanently based since April 2019.
 She arrived back in U.K. waters in mid-December 2022 and was decommissioned on 17 April 2023.

 In 2022, Montrose spent 212 days at sea.

+Montrose was decommissioned on 17 April 2023.

+Final fate

+As of 2024 HMS Montrose failed to attract any bids when being auctioned off for scrapping, and the final fate of the ship was thus uncertain.
+She remained at Portsmouth Naval Base.

+On 15 July 2026, she left Portsmouth for the final time under tow, having been sold for scrap.